arcanistzed/ctg/README.md

 - Not compatible with the old Group Initiative module (which this module is a superset of)
 - Sorting (and therefore Group Skipping) doesn't work with Selection, Players, and Mob mode
-- Doesn't re-render when Mobs are changed in the MAT if autosave CTG Groups is enabled in MAT settings
+- Doesn't re-render Combat Tracker Groups when MAT Mobs are changed from the MAT application window

 ## Contact me